-When children experience events or life changes that are sad or traumatic, play also becomes an important part of helping them work through what has happened to them.
+When children experience upsetting events or life changes, play also becomes an important part of helping them work through what has happened to them.
 Directed play activities can also help children develop and practice more effective social skills, coping strategies, frustration tolerance, and problem solving skills.